-Sophie is a junior, and this is her first year on the Gazette/GBT.org staff.
+Sophie is a senior, and this is her second year on the Gazette/GBT.org staff.

 Yearbook class faces staffing issues